Abdelrhmansersawy/gitlet/proj2/gitlet-design.md

 4. Changes log --- store the change that happen into working directory.

 5. Branch Name --- Store the branch where this is commit is created

+### FileSystem

+#### About: Contain all function specified dealing with files

+1. `String getCWD()` --- return the current working directory

+2. `String getAbsolutePath(relativePath)` --- convert from relative path to absolute path

+3. `void SerializingObject(fileName , T object)` --- serializing object with a file name `fileName`

+4. `T DeserializingObject(fileName , objectType)` --- deserializing object with a file name `fileName` and return it as object

+5. `String readFile(string absolutePath)` --- read the content of file

+6. `Boolean initGit()` --- Initialize Git version-control system

+7. `Boolean checkGit()` --- check if the Git version-control sytsem is intialized or not

 ### Branches